 The building's doors may be unlocked during the day, but if they're locked, ring the hotel from the directory and intercom panel downstairs.
 The hotel receptionist will buzz you in.

 The double doors lead to a courtyard.
 Take the steps immediately to your right (not shown) to reach the elevator landing.

 The small elevator is old-fashioned, but it works.
 (If you're traveling with a companion and bulky luggage, one of you may need to take the stairs.)

-Once you're inside the Hotel Lilium, you'll see an attractive lounge--complete with a piano and caged birds--to the right of the reception desk.
+Once you're inside the Liliumhotel, you'll see an attractive lounge--complete with a piano and caged birds--to the right of the reception desk.
 A small balcony overlooks the street.

 The breakfast room is just off the lobby.
 It's a cheerful place,